 1. Analyse your current spending

-First, you’ll want to take stock of your current financial situation and spending habits.
+First, you’ll want to look at your current financial situation and spending habits.
 Gather as much information you can on what you’re currently spending.
-NetBank’s MySpend feature can group your spending into different categories, making it easier to see where your money is going.
+The CommBank app has tools to help you get the full picture.

 2. Set a budget

 Almost all good saving plans start with a solid budget.
 Once you know how much you’re spending, try to find areas where you can cut back.

 Some changes to your usual spending habits will make a bigger difference than others.
 Scaling back your daily coffees can be great start, but moving back home for a short while (if you can) is likely to make a much bigger difference to your bottom line.

 Once you know how much you’ll be spending each week, decide how much you can start saving.
 You’ll want to save as much as possible, but make sure your budget is achievable – you’re likely get more out of 12 months of moderate savings than 12 days of big savings.
 If you can, save a similar amount to what you expect your home loan repayments will be – that can help you budget over the longer term.

 It can feel hard to think about long-term saving if you’re struggling just to keep on top of the debts you already have.
 Consolidating your debts can be one smart way to create a path forward out of multiple payment dates and interest rates.
 And the fewer debts you have, the more likely your bank will look favourably on you when the time comes to deciding on your home loan application.

 Ideally, you’ll want to save as much as you can for a deposit.
 This will mean you don’t need to borrow as much and the less you’ll pay in interest.
 If you have a smaller deposit your bank or lender may charge you Lenders’ Mortgage Insurance or a Low Deposit Premium in order to protect themselves.